alexeyinkin/eb-1a/2-petition/README.md

 To my surprise, a project with over 2700 stars had an anonymous author.
-I learned the hard way how easy it was to scare away a potential supporter, so instead of prompting for their identity
+I learned the hard way how easy it was to scare away a potential supporter, so instead of prompting for their identity,
 I asked them to write a review [in a GitHub issue
 I created specifically for this purpose](https://github.com/alexeyinkin/recommendations/issues/1).
 Then I linked their review with their authorship of the project.